 2. Affirm It.
 Knowing your one or two best victories of the year, look forward and reflect on how you intend to turn that gain into fuel for the New Year.
 Affirm how these wins have and will continue to help you.
-For example, one of my best wins of 2017 involved preparing for and going through a weeklong trek into the wilderness.
-There were moments I was cold, hungry and sleep deprived, but the journey gave me such rich value that those challenges quickly faded, leaving me with a tremendous sense of accomplishment and greater resilience.
+For example, one of my best wins of 2021 involved moving to a new home while maintaining the business and developing new content.
+The journey gave me such rich value that those challenges quickly faded, leaving me with a tremendous sense of accomplishment and greater resilience.
 I affirm this success when I think ahead to my next goals.

 4.Ready, Set.
 Now, look forward.
 Knowing that you’re at the start of a new year, it’s important to project into and imprint the future you’re creating.
 A positive mind set is nothing to poo-poo and generally sets the foundation for success, as you are tuning your brain's pathways to operate in this new reality.
 Your intentions are everything when it comes to setting goals and creating a determinative state within.
 Be sure to write these down and make them measurable (quantifiable), actionable (have a process to get there) and achievable (not out of your grasp).
 Research shows that those who write their intentions down on paper are many times more likely to accomplish their goals than those who don’t write them down.